NameOfFool/XORcpp/README.md

 # XORcpp
-XOR encryption for terminal and console
+Simple XOR encryption for terminal and console
 # HowToUse
 Find your platform in branch list.